hackorama/django-hook/docs/status.md

 ## April 4 2020

-- Added a task queue for non-nlocking webhook POST request execution with retries (see below for details)
+- Added a task queue for non-blocking webhook POST request execution with retries (see below for details)
 - Added a Django template index page listing webhooks, events and trigger links
 - Updated design and added notes on Huey as the light weight task queue choice in [README](../README.md)